 • Introduction to the St. Louis community

-• Preparing for your summer Internship
+• Preparing for your summer applied academic experience

 • Intimate events with university leaders